Find concrete contractors in Charlotte, NC (2026)

 Charlotte climate and concrete

-Charlotte’s climate tests concrete differently than northern cities.
-Freeze-thaw cycles are less frequent but still occur, typically 30 to 40 cycles per year.
+Charlotte’s climate zone 4A (Mixed, Humid) tests concrete differently than northern cities.
+With a frost depth of just 12 inches, freeze-thaw cycles are less frequent but still occur, typically 30 to 40 cycles per year.
 Summer heat and heavy afternoon thunderstorms are the bigger concern.
+Only about 43% of Charlotte’s housing was built before 1990, reflecting the city’s rapid recent growth.

 Key considerations for Charlotte concrete projects: